 2nd Thoughts: Should she tell Marco?
 If she does, things could get very bad.
 But then the stalker starts threatening her friends…

 Key Incident/Climax of Act I: Emma tells Marco that she's being stalked, and she's scared.
-He's furious.
+He's furious, terrified, absolutely determined to protect her.

 Obstacle 1: Marco takes her to the police, but they do nothing.
 Marco is disgusted, and tells Emma that she has to stay with him from now on, under his protection.